 Panerai was founded in Florence, Italy in 1860 by Giovanni Panerai.
 To this day, Panerai is one of those unique and recognizable brands that are popular with many.
 Their most famous models are the Radiomir and the Luminor.
 The Radiomir was designed in 1938 as a diving watch for the Italian Navy and became part of its standard equipment for many years.
 In 1949, Panerai made a move to reformulate its glowing dial paint and trademarked its new luminescent chemistry as Luminor.
 In 1993 Panerai unveiled its first three models available for the public to buy.
 An unexpected marketing boost came when the actor Sylvester Stallone, who discovered the brand while shooting the film “Daylight” in Rome, purchased a Luminor Marina and wore it on camera.
 The rest, as they say, is history!

 Patek Philippe is the last independent, family-owned Genevan watch manufacture in existence today and is considered by many watch aficionados to be one of the most prestigious watch brands.
 Patek Philippe creates and engineers all of the components they need for their movements and cases, which are assembled and finished in-house.
 The company has been owned by the Stern family since 1932 and is today managed by Thierry Stern, President, and his father Philippe Stern who is an Honorary President.
 Patek Philippe holds the world record for the most expensive timepiece ever sold at auction – in 2019 the Patek Philippe Grandmaster Chime sold for $31 million at the Only Watch auction.

 Founded by Hans Wilsdorf and Alfred Davis in 1905 –Rolex is a brand that needs no introduction.
 They are arguably one of the most famous names in watchmaking, as well as one of the most popular watch brands in the world.
 Rolex invented the first waterproof watch and was the first watchmaker to earn the chronometer certification for a wristwatch.
-The Rolex Daytona 1969 previously owned by Paul Newman was sold at auction for $17.8 million in 2017 and was the most expensive watch ever sold at auction until 2019.
+A Rolex Daytona 1969 previously owned by Paul Newman was sold at auction for $17.8 million in 2017 and was the most expensive watch ever sold at auction until 2019.